"Last Train to the Zona Verde,” by

 conditions outside.
 Apartheid was a vast

-labour control system, after all.
+labor control system, after all.
 He

-and Dutch cleanliness of Windhoek town, above the ‘red line’ bisecting
+travels to Namibia and, except for the Germanic and Dutch cleanliness of Windhoek town, above the ‘red line’ bisecting

 the country lies a realm of rural isolation and depression.
 Everyone